 8. Eat High-Protein Meals

 Protein is an essential macronutrient for your body in terms of building and repairing.
 Eating protein-filled meals have several different benefits as well such as reducing your appetite, increasing lean muscle, boosting your metabolism while increasing your body’s fat-burning abilities, reducing your cravings, and more.

 You need to sleep to recover.
 And you need sleep to reduce your overall stress levels in your body so it doesn’t lead to weight gain.

 10. Reduce Stress

 When your body is under a lot of stress, it releases a stress hormone called cortisol.
 Cortisol promotes weight gain by stimulating fat and carbohydrate metabolism and insulin release that leads to an increase in appetite (stress eating) ultimately leading to weight gain.
 Another crazy thing about cortisol is that researchers have shown that it causes fat deposition around the abdominal area which is one of the hardest areas to burn.

 Working out has never hurt anyone.
 There’s a clear reason why people work out.
-It not only aids in weight loss but it also helps clear your mind and releases chemicals called endorphins.
+It not only aids in weight loss but also helps clear your mind and releases chemicals called endorphins.
 Endorphins are what give you a good positive feeling in your body.

 12. Do Cardio

 Doing your cardio is going to help the stubborn fat around your abdominal area.
 Weight lifting is important to get nice and toned.
 But you also want to incorporate cardio or HIIT (high-intensity interval training) exercises.